Collection on Corianton

 Scope and Contents

-Collection includes a souvenir program from the film, "Corianton," produced by Lester Park, and scene stills, pubicity photographs and clippings originally in three albums, dated 1930-1931.
-Also contains three reels of the original 16mm motion picture film, dated 1931, two 2007 D5 videocassette reproductions, three 2006 and 2007 DVDs of the final restoration demo and audio, and the master file of the 2023 Brigham Young University restoration of the film.
-Also includes two promotional sheets from Lester Park's project, "The Parade of Progress," dated approximately 1939-1952.
+Collection includes a souvenir program from the film, "Corianton," produced by Lester Park, and scene stills, publicity photographs and clippings originally in three albums, dated 1930-1931.
+Also contains three reels of the original 16mm motion picture film, dated 1931, and two promotional sheets from Lester Park's project, "The Parade of Progress," dated approximately 1939-1952.

 Dates